Connaught Tunnel: Operation

-The first commercial train was December 1916, which travelled via Loop Spur, since the pass line remained in use until a few days later.
+The first commercial train was December 1916, which traveled via Loop Spur, since the pass line remained in use until a few days later.
 The most northern part of the Loops between the two hillsides, which had been a long trestle, but likely infilled around 1906, needed to be breached by the new line.

 Automatic block signalling came in the 1920s.
 To improve visibility on the 1929 introduction of the Selkirk locomotives, trains switched to the left-hand track before entering the tunnel.
 In 1950, multiple aspect signalling was installed.
 In 1954, diesel locomotives became standard.

 Pusher units cut into westbound freight trains at Beavermouth, before disconnecting at Stoney Creek.
 On occasions, when pushers worked through to Glacier, crew were required to wear respirators, owing to the tunnel fumes.
 The tunnel blocked radio communication.
-The 1974 realignment west of Beavermouth, moved the connection point to Rogers.
+The 1974 realignment west of Beavermouth moved the connection point to Rogers.
 After the 1988 opening of the Mount Macdonald Tunnel, westbound traffic primarily used that lower gradient route, with Connaught handling eastbound.
-During the pusher station's existence, six engineers, six maintenance workers and nine locomotives were based at Rogers.
-Five-engine units were used on heavy trains carrying grain, coal and potash.
+During the pusher station's existence, six engineers, six maintenance workers, and nine locomotives were based at Rogers.
+Five-engine units were used on heavy trains carrying grain, coal, and potash.
 Four-engine units were used on other freights.